skywardmc/adrenaline/README.md

 # 🍉 Sponsor

 Need a fast, reliable Minecraft server?
 Feel free to use my code `devin` for 25% off your first month of any server from Bisect Hosting, supporting me in the process.
 Click this banner for more information.
-You can also setup my server-side performance pack called [Adrenaserver](https://modrinth.com/modpack/adrenaserver) to improve your server's optimization while still allowing vanilla clients to join.
+You can also setup my client/server performance pack [Adrenaline](https://modrinth.com/modpack/adrenaline) to improve your server's optimization while still allowing vanilla clients to join.

 [![Bisect Hosting Image](https://www.bisecthosting.com/partners/custom-banners/444cf491-d49c-4b9a-8b2d-250593122b7e.webp)](https://www.bisecthosting.com/devin)

-*Adrenaline's description is heavily inspired by [Sodium](https://modrinth.com/mod/sodium)'s description and also includes some information from them.
-Description last updated: March 25, 2024*